It Sounds Well Basic, So Can Anyone Make Chiptune Music?

 I play around with it some more, diving deeper into menus that have weird names and do things I’ll never fully understand but essentially make everything a bit more wibbly.
 But there’s no barrier here, and I don’t need any formal training to get results.
 It is completely possible to make something from nothing.
 I come away from my introduction to chiptune tempted to dig out my old Game Boy and make some beats on my commutes.
 (And anything to distract from the smell of the summertime London Underground can only be a good thing.)
 To be honest, it’s something that anyone could, and should, have a crack at, because the more people who make music, the quicker we can all stop listening to Madonna, forever.

-Spectra is out now for PC and Xbox One.
+Spectra is released on the 10th of July for PC and Xbox One.
 VICE Gaming editor Mike’s been playing it on the latter a little bit this afternoon and, from what he’s seen, fans of endless runners and futuristic racers alike should have a wedgie of fun with it.
 Just don’t expect it to fill the Wipeout or F-Zero voids which we all feel.
 Pull a finger out, Ninty – we all wanna race as Captain Falcon again.
 Chipzel is online right here.